-English owes some of its interesting and colourful vocabulary to African American.
-Existing ethnic groups in the United States as well as new immigrants will surely continue to bring new words to English and give fresh meaning to existing words.
-Who knows what the 'cool' words of tomorrow will be?
+English owes some of its interesting and colourful vocabulary to African Americans.
+Exi ethnic groups in the United States as well as new immigrants will surely continue to bring words to English and give fresh meanings to existing words.
+Who knows what the 'cool' w of tomorrow will be?